OldBeafantles/Discode/README.md

 - Allow use of most common libraries (like boost for C++)
 - Upload user request + result as a picture (currently working on it)

+## Todo

+- The `code` command must be refactored
+- Implement a security system to avoid being rate limited by the APIs

 ## Contributing

 Feel free to submit improvments / features / ideas by creating an issue to this project.